Cornell Notes Method Explained (with Examples!)

-Taking notes should be a pretty simple process, right?
-All you need to do is write down the key points from a lecture or text and voila - notes!
-Often that's all you'll need to do, particularly if it's a simple topic or you just need to jot down a few thoughts about something you read.
-But there are also plenty of occasions, especially when it comes to school work, where you can benefit from a more thorough method of taking notes.
+Write down the key points from a lecture or text and voila - notes!
+But, that works for a simple topic or a few thoughts about something you read.
+But there are also plenty of occasions, especially when it comes to schoolwork, where you can benefit from a more thorough method of taking notes.
 If you're doing research for a paper, sifting through a complicated lecture, or reading for a class, you'll save yourself time and a lot of work if you learn to take good remarks.

-This topic has interested writers and education professionals for a long time, and over the years experts have put forward a variety of systems for taking notes (you can even find studies comparing the effectiveness of the many note taking systems out there).
-One of the best of these systems is Cornell notes.
+This topic has interested writers and education professionals for a long time.
+Experts over the years have put forward a variety of systems (you can even find studies comparing the effectiveness of each).
+Out of the ton of research and methods emerged the one that we will be discussing today - the Cornell method.

 - The right-hand column, which should take up about 2/3 of the width of the page, is for taking notes.
 You should copy down the main ideas of the lecture or text you're reading.
-Focus on keeping your sentences short and on paraphrasing the original wording: you should be processing the information and writing it down in easy-to-understand language, not just repeating the lesson word-for-word.
+Focus on keeping your sentences short and on paraphrasing the original wording.
+You should be processing the information and writing it down in easy-to-understand language, not just repeating the lesson word-for-word.

-The space at the bottom of the page should be used for summarizing your notes.
-Within 24 hours of taking the notes, you want to read back over them and condense all the notes on the page into a few sentences.
-Working on this section is a great way to review, and creating the summary will also help you memorize the material.
-As an added bonus, the space at the bottom will help you if you ever need to go back through your notes to find a particular concept.
-Instead of reading through pages of notes, you can simply flip through and read the summaries until you find what you need.
+Shortly after taking the notes, you want to read back over them and condense all the notes on the page into a few sentences.
+Working on this section is a great way to review!
+Creating the summary will also help you memorize the material.
+The space at the bottom will help you find a particular concept in your notes.
+Instead of reading through dozens of pages, you can simply flip through and read the summaries until you find what you need.

 If you're doing research for a paper, you need a system to organize all the work you've done.
-Cornell notes will help you in a number of ways: you can keep track of all your sources (for example, you can create a single page for every source you've read), and by using keywords you can group together related sources and interconnected ideas.
+If you take the Cornell-style notes, you get a range of benefits.
+You can keep track of all your sources - create a single page for every source you've read.
+Use keywords to group together related sources and interconnected ideas.
 When it comes to writing your paper, you can use the keywords and summaries to quickly find what you need.

-Here's an example of a what a Cornell note for a reading assignment might look like:
+Here's an example of a what a Cornell note for a reading assignment might look like.

 |The Great Gatsby|

 Reading assignment, p.
 65-73

 |Introduction of Klipspringer||Ch.
 4 opens with a list of all the impressive people that show up for Gatsby's parties.|

-|Gatsby's "history"||Nick goes a ride with Gatsby, who interrogates him about his opinion of Gatsby, during which Gatsby presents his fake backstory: "He hurried the phrase 'educated at Oxford,' or swallowed it or choked on it as though it had bothered him before.
-And with this doubt his whole statement fell to pieces and I wondered if there wasn't something a little sinister about him." (p.
+|Gatsby's "history"||Nick goes for a ride with Gatsby, who interrogates him about his opinion of Gatsby, during which Gatsby presents his fake backstory: "He hurried the phrase "educated at Oxford," or swallowed it or choked on it as though it had bothered him before.
+And with this doubt, his whole statement fell to pieces, and I wondered if there wasn't something a little sinister about him." (p.
 69)|

-|Here Nick seems to enjoy Gatsby's ostentatious wealth; when does he stop and become the cynical man we see at the beginning of the novel?||When they pass a hearse, Nick says that he "was glad that the sight of Gatsby's splendid car was included in their somber holiday" (p.
+|Nick seems to enjoy Gatsby's ostentatious wealth; when does he stop and become the cynical man we see at the beginning of the novel?||When they pass a hearse, Nick says that he "was glad that the sight of Gatsby's splendid car was included in their somber holiday" (p.
 73).
-This is callous of Nick, and doesn't reflect well on him|
+This is callous of Nick and doesn't reflect well on him.|

 Nick lists all the impressive people that come to Gatsby's parties.
 The two then go on a ride in Gatsby's "splendid car," and Gatsby tells Nick is extravagant life story.
 He also requests a favor from Nick, to be further discussed with Jordan Baker.